Art-Chen/MIUI-Extra-YukiAPI/README.md

 - MiuiHome
   - optimized and support for wallpaper scale animations.
-  - add support for fixup the `appToHome` Animation will forceEnd when touch the screen again.
+  - add support for fix the `appToHome` Animation will forceEnd when touch the screen again.
 (Welcome back!
 Breakable Animation)
   - optimized Unlock Animation(similar with @Cemiuiler but different params).